 Rio de Janeiro, Michael Phelps waggled four fingers, recognizing another historic achievement.

 Now, he's the first swimmer ever to win the same event at four straight Olympics.
-Ryan Lochte was left in his wake every time.
+Ryan Lochte was left in his wake every

 In what was billed as the final showdown between two of America's greatest swimmers, Phelps blew away Lochte — and everyone else — to win his fourth gold medal of the Rio Olympics and 22nd overall with a victory in the 200-meter individual medley Thursday night.